amonapp/amon-plugins-legacy/README.md

 How to Install a plugin on your server
 ---------------------------------

 First you need to make sure that the amonagent is already installed and running.
+The required version is 0.8+

 	$ /etc/init.d/amon-agent status

-If you have the agent installed, you can install any plugin in this repository by running the following commmand:

-	$ mkdir /etc/amonagent
-	$ git clone git@github.com:amonapp/amon-plugins.git /etc/amonagent/plugins

-For example if you want to install the apache plugin:

-	$ mkdir /etc/amonagent/plugins-enabled
+The plugins for Amon are in a git repository located in `/etc/amonagent/plugins` To enable a plugin you have to do the following.
+I am going to use the Apache plugin as an example:

 	$ cp /etc/amonagent/plugins/apache/apache.example.conf /etc/amonagent/plugins-enabled/apache.conf
+	$ python install /etc/amonagent/plugins/apache/requirements.txt
 	$ /etc/init.d/amon-agent plugins